These are my favorite practical and easy tips to eat less sugar!

 I was inspired to write this post after recently thinking of all the 'tricks' I've used in lowering my own sugar intake.
 This isn't one of those 'fluffy' posts that are really generalized, but rather, these are things that I myself implement on a daily basis in my own life.

-I believe that all of these tips will help anyone to gradually ‘retrain’ their sweet tooth, as they’ve worked for everyone in our family, including my two little girls.
+I believe that all of these tips will help anyone to gradually 'retrain' their sweet tooth, as they've worked for everyone in our family, including my children.

 After about four months of practicing these methods, we can all eat 'treats' with little to no sweetener, and be completely satisfied, and our bodies and minds are MUCH better off for it!

-If there was one thing that everyone in the world could do for themselves, no matter what diet type, I think it is retrain their sweet teeth!
+If there was one thing that everyone in the world could do for themselves, no matter what diet type, I think it is EAT LESS SUGAR!

 1. Your Best Tolerated Sweetener

-The first thing I did in my quest to lower my overall sugar intake was to determine which natural sweetener agreed with me the best.
+The first thing I did in my quest to eat less sugar was to determine which natural sweetener agreed with me the best.